skynavga/climahw/README.md

 % python -m unittest discover -v
 ```

-This will re-run the examples described above, comparing the output images against the images previously computed and saved in the top-level ``data`` directory.
+This will re-run the examples described above, comparing the output images against the images previously computed and saved in the top-level ``out`` directory.

 ## Dependencies